volt-software/Ichor/README.md

 Ichor informally stands for "Intuitive Compile-time Hoisted Object Resources".

-Although initially started as a rewrite of OSGI-based framework Celix and to a lesser extent CppMicroservices, Ichor has carved out its own path, as god-fluids are wont to do.

 Ichor's greater aim is to bring C++20 to the embedded realm.
 This means that classic requirements such as the possibility to have 0 dynamic memory allocations, control over scheduling and deterministic execution times are a focus, whilst still allowing much of standard modern C++ development.

 Moreover, the concept of [Fearless Concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) from Rust is attempted to be applied in Ichor through thread confinement.